oasis-tcs/odata-specs/README.md

+# PoC for Markdown as Authoritative specification source

 Section and example numbers and references to them are expressed in the Markdown source as follows:
 ```
 # ##sec Section Heading